 Down to

 Ultrasonic Gas Leak Imaging is a technique that allows you to analyze the sound emitted by leaks and and display it as an image.
-It works for any gas type, even vacuum.
+It detects any gas type, even vacuum.

 Classical gas detectors require the operator to thoroughly check every potential leak point.
 With Ultrasonic Imaging, the detection can be performed without scanning every single element.
 The inspection is done several meters away, reducing the need for scaffolding.

-Leaks can be found several meters away (for bigger leaks up to 100 meters away).
+Leaks can be found several meters away.
 The operator has less or no exposure to the hazardous location.

 As sound propagates beyond our line of sight, hidden leaks that are missed with other techniques can be detected with Ultrasonic Imaging.

-Ultra Pro is able to quantify the leak rate (in liters per hours or in cubic feet per minute) in a few seconds without using a tripod.
+Ultra Pro is able to quantify the leak rate (in liters per hour, grams per hour or standard cubic feet per hour) in a few seconds without using a tripod.

 Thanks to its 124 sensors, Ultra Pro can not only locate leaks but also quantify the severity of a gas leak within seconds and without the need for a tripod.
 From the sound source loudness, a gas flow rate is automatically converted in real-time.
 It is not affected by the background noise.
 The leak rate quantification makes it possible to prioritize the maintenance and inform the decisions regarding the repair of the leaks.